-Memory Jogging Puzzles were designed specifically to meet elderly patients emotional and physical needs by stimulating problem-solving skills, improving memory, motivating participation and building self-confidence.
+Memory Jogging Puzzles were designed specifically to help rebuild problem solving skills, improve memory, motivate participation and build self-confidence.

 The Saturday Evening Post puzzles with storytelling themes will capture your loved ones attention because images are fun and family oriented.
 And, most important the size of puzzle is not intimating… meaning too large.

 The Saturday Evening Post was a very popular magazine in your loved ones era and still available today.
 Memory Jogging Puzzles themes are replicas of the actual covers from The Saturday Evening Post Collection.